MrAlexSee/InterviewTopics/README.md

 }
 ```

-Using `enable_if` for selecting template specialization based on the properties of template arguments:
+Using `enable_if` for selecting template specialization based on the properties of template arguments.
+Various predicates are available from the `<type_traits>` header.

 ```cpp
 template<typename T, typename = typename enable_if<is_arithmetic<T>::value, T>::type>